Remodelling Desire2Win Mindset Transformation (MT)

 • Deconstruct the false stories buried in the subconscious mind

-Emotional health is sometimes confused with mental health.
+Emotional health is sometimes mistaken for mental health.
 The question is, is there a difference?

-'... mental health is associated with a person's overall wellbeing.'
-This involves logical decision-making, organising and using your memory, and having the ability to reason.
-Having a mental ill health condition can also cause someone to display irrational behaviour.
+‘... mental health is linked to a person's overall well-being.’
+This involves making logical decisions, organising and using your memory, and having the ability to reason.
+Having a mental health condition can also lead someone to display irrational behaviour.

-Emotional health allows you to manage your mood, feelings, thoughts, and behaviour, putting you in control of your daily lives.
+Emotional health helps you to manage your mood, feelings, thoughts, and behaviour, giving you control over your daily life.

-Both mental and emotional ill health are interchangeable and will profoundly impact a person's overall wellbeing.
+Both mental and emotional ill health are interchangeable and will significantly affect a person's overall well-being.

 What are ways you can manage your emotional health?

-Before you access resources, you need to know the difference between emotional health and mental health and identify the cause or the triggers you may be experiencing so you get the appropriate help to manage yourself.
-However, where your emotional health is not a huge issue, there are ways you can support yourself holistically.
+Before accessing resources, you need to understand the difference between emotional and mental health and identify the causes or triggers you may be experiencing so you can receive the appropriate help to manage yourself.
+However, if your emotional health is not a major concern, there are ways you can support yourself holistically.

 Here are a few things you can do: